bellsmith15/Kids-Mini-Rugby-project/README_KMR.md

 <!-- - The photos used on the home and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site -->

-- The images and videos used for the web pages gallery were taken from [Pexel](https://www.pexels.com/search/rugby/)
+- The images and videos used for the web pages gallery were taken from [Pexel](https://www.pexels.com/search/rugby/) and [Videvo](https://www.videvo.net/search/rugby/)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!